TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-3-untitled.md

 > Qa'lir was planning something call-"
 >
 > A piercing screech interrupts Pertana, "for what you have done -
-> Meriele, Elmond, and Aseir - you will know *only* pain."
+> Meriele, Elmon, and Aseir - you will know *only* pain."
 >
 > You each hear a whisper of a discordant melody and are wracked with a
 > terrible pain.
 The room spins and your vision blurs.